Luiss University: Corporate placement and campus drive

-LUISS provides a wide network of corporate placement opportunities for its students and recently collaborated internationally for exploring students dynamics for international experience.
+Luiss provides corporate placement opportunities for its students and collaborated internationally for exploring students' dynamics for international experience.
 The first collaboration took place in December 2021 with TreeAndHumanKnot RisingIndia Think-tank.

 Campuses

-LUISS Guido Carli currently has five campuses in Rome.
+Luiss Guido Carli currently has five campuses in Rome.

-The historic campus is situated at Viale Pola 12 (in the 1930s, this was the residence of Galeazzo Ciano and Edda Mussolini), which is referred to in most of the documents that mention the university.
-It continues to house the university's general management, administrative services, human resources and academic support services.
-Also at this location are master's degrees, the School of Journalism and the Specialized School for the Legal Professions, as well as the Luiss Business School and LUISS University Press.
+The main campus is situated in Viale Pola 12 (in the 1930s, this was the residence of Count Galeazzo Ciano and Edda Mussolini), which is referred to in most of the documents that mention the university.
+It's the university's general management, administrative services, human resources, and academic support services.
+Master's degrees, the School of Journalism and the Luiss School of Government, as well as the Luiss Business School and LUISS University Press, are also located here.